zoltan914/pets-adoption-platform/README.md

 ### Application Properties

 The variables and sensitive data (email addresses) are loaded from the `application-local.properties` file.
+This file is ignored from github repo, so you need to create it manually.

-Create this file in the project root folder:
+Create this file (`application-local.properties`) in the project root folder, and place your own email address:

 ```properties
 ELASTICSEARCH_URL=http://localhost:9200